wijayadavin/employee_uplift_machine_learning/README.md

 Performance comparison between the two methods was carried out by experimentation using two synthetic datasets and one real dataset.<br>

 ### Results
-The results show that despite the conventional predictive model yields an average prediction accuracy of 84%; it only yields a success rate of 50% to target the right employee with a retention program on the three datasets.
+The results show that despite the conventional predictive model yields an average prediction accuracy of 84%; it only yields a success rate of 50% (3 success & 3 failed) to target the right employee with a retention program on the three datasets and six experiments.
 By contrast, the uplift model only yields an average accuracy of 67% but yields a consistent success rate of 100% in targeting the right employee with a retention program.